Richard Whately

 Richard Whately (1 February 1787 – 8 October 1863) was an English academic, rhetorician, logician, philosopher, economist, and theologian who also served as a reforming Church of Ireland Archbishop of Dublin.
 He was a leading Broad Churchman, a prolific and combative author over a wide range of topics, a flamboyant character, and one of the first reviewers to recognise the talents of Jane Austen.

-Life and times
+Early life and education

-He was born in London, the son of the Rev. Dr. Joseph Whately (1730–1797).
+Whately was born in London, the son of the Rev. Dr. Joseph Whately (1730–1797).
 He was educated at a private school near Bristol, and at Oriel College, Oxford, from 1805.
-He obtained a B.A. in 1808, with double second-class honours, and the prize for the English essay in 1810; in 1811 he was elected Fellow of Oriel, and in 1814 took holy orders.
+He obtained a B.A. in 1808, with double second-class honours, and the prize for the English essay in 1810; in 1811, he was elected Fellow of Oriel, and in 1814 took holy orders.
 After graduation he acted as a private tutor, in particular to Nassau William Senior who became a close friend, and to Samuel Hinds.